atharvv8/Plant-Disease-Detection/README.md

 ## Dataset

 The "Augmented Plant Diseases" dataset is divided into two subsets: training and validation.
-The dataset can be obtained from [link to the dataset source if available].
+The dataset can be obtained from [https://www.kaggle.com/datasets/hrishabhdigaari10/phyto-plant-disease-detection].
 The images in the dataset have been resized to (256x256) pixels.

 ## Model Architecture